 LED Lights & Compact Fluorescent Light bulbs (CFLs)

-CFLs use much less power and last up to ten times longer than incandescent bulbs.
-Another energy saver are fluorescent tubes that are T-5 and have an electronic ballast.
-Even better: LED bulbs are coming down in price, are dimable, and contain no mercury.
+Time to switch from CFLs and incandescent bulbs to LED bulbs.
+LED bulbs are coming down in price, are dimable, and contain no mercury.

 Turn off lights and appliances when not in use

 A television or light left on when no one is in the room draws unnecessary energy.